HoiJean/djangoforbeginners-book/manuscript/ch5.md

 Now we can add the functionality for individual blog pages.
 How do we do that?
 We need to create a new view, url, and template.
 I hope you're noticing a pattern in development with Django now!

 Start with the view.
-We can use the generic view [DetailView](https://docs.djangoproject.com/en/2.0/ref/class-based-views/generic-display/#django.views.generic.detail.DetailView) to simplify things.
+We can use the generic class-based [DetailView](https://docs.djangoproject.com/en/2.0/ref/class-based-views/generic-display/#django.views.generic.detail.DetailView) to simplify things.
 At the top of the file add `DetailView` to the list of imports and then create our new view called `BlogDetailView`.

 {title="Code",lang="python"}
 ~~~~~~~~